fmerg/pymerkle/README.md

 ...                                        # ...
 ```

-_Encrypting_ a _log-file_ into the Merkle-tree means updating the tree with each line of the file successively.
+_Encrypting_ a _log-file_ into the Merkle-tree means updating the tree with each line of that file successively.
 Use the `.encrypt_log()` method of the `merkle_tree` class to append a new log to the tree as follows:

 ```python
 t = merkle_tree()